gityashh/hackindore-inventory-management/README.md

 # Inventory-management-webapp

-this change is made by prakhar
+this change is made by prakhar vishwakarma. this change is made by prakhar vishwakarma.